pkoscielny/zeroiot/README.md

 - lightweight HTTP server for serving static files like graphs with IoT metrics, e.g. Lighttpd.
 - RRDTool for storing time based series of IoT data and generating graphs mentioned above.

-## What do you need to run on your Raspbian:
+## What do you need to run on your Raspberry OS:

 ### Sunwait installation:
 ```